Paid Absences from Work

 Full straight-time pay will be provided for all normally scheduled working time in which the employee is actively engaged in jury duty.

 The clerk of court, upon request, will provide a statement of time served which should be given to the employee's supervisor.
-With due consideration to time and travel factors, an employee is expected to return to work on a day when a court releases him/her temporarily from jury duty.
+With due consideration to time and travel factors, an employee is expected to return to work on a day when a court releases them temporarily from jury duty.

 Court Appearance